Our Philosophy

 Thus, Nikon/Canon/Sony's profitability doesn't depend so much on their making the best camera (physically speaking), their profitability depends on adding new "features" to their operating system that will DIFFERENTIATE their cameras from their competition, and more importantly, features that will abstract the process of photography into a framework that they can have more exclusive control over.

-And now after decades of promotional workshops, and the proliferation of finely tuned marketing jargon, and numerous consumer review platforms validating and perpetuating that marketing jargon, and just the plain old way these camera companies have designed our interfaces…. this comically inefficient, algorithms-based approach seems to have taken hold.
+And so now after decades of promotional workshops, and the proliferation of finely tuned marketing jargon, and numerous consumer review platforms validating and perpetuating that marketing jargon, and just the plain old way these camera companies have designed our interfaces…. this comically inefficient, algorithms-based approach seems to have taken hold.

 Professional photographers now whole-heartedly believe that the key to their success, their expertise, and their legitimacy, is to master the proprietary technologies marketed to them by Canon/Sony/Nikon/Adobe.